Providing information and assistance to help you and your ideas succeed.

 State Background Check

-Fill out a “Right to Review” form and send it, along with $14 certified check or money order, your fingerprints, and proof of your identity containing name, address, race, sex, and date of birth (a driver’s license or birth certificate works) to the address on the form.
+Fill out a “Background Check for NC Criminal Records” form and send it, along with $14 certified check or money order, your fingerprints, and proof of your identity containing name, address, race, sex, and date of birth (a driver’s license or birth certificate works) to the address on the form.

 Get Everything Together